PhyberApex/typescript-lightning-talks/02-the-never-type/src/slides.md

 [click] So use it wisely, and it will never let you down in your TypeScript adventures!
 -->

 ---
 layout: center
+class: text-center
+---

+# Questions?

+Where 'never' is always an option, but rarely the answer!

+---
+layout: center